MAKE THIS RECIPE RESPONSIBLY, OR NOT AT ALL

 I realized, thing is, no one can stop the world from eating tuna.
 The world does not deal in the absolute, but only in compromise.
 If anything, one can only possibly hope that it’s consumed responsibly.

 So I’m taking this post as a chance to say this.
 If you cannot not eat tuna, at least, make sure that it’s from a sustainable source.
-And if you can’t be sure, then seriously, it’s just fucking tuna, not a limb or dick.
+And if you can’t be sure, then seriously, don’t do it.
+It’s just fucking tuna, not a limb or dick.
 It isn’t all that hard to cut loose.

 I dragged for two weeks before posting this recipe, because even with all the precautions taken to buy the tuna from a sustainable source or to talk to you about it, this could still be considered, on some level, a promotion to eat tuna.
 And there’s no way for me to be sure that nobody who loves the idea of a sauce that tastes like tuna sandwich as much as me, wouldn’t just grab a dubiously sourced can from their local grocery stores.
 So if that happens, it’s on me.
 Yet, so what if I don’t post this?
-Just one less tuna recipe out of a million and that’s supposed to make a change?
+Just a bleep of silence, one less tuna recipe out of a million and that’s supposed to be heard, let alone make a change?

 So I chose to post it.
 Not only it’s an opportunity to speak to those who come here to decide what’s for dinner, but also, as a member of the food-blog community which touches this subject all too rarely, it’s an opportunity to remind us all again that, not just our actions but more so, how our inactions matter.
 Maybe you’re a food-blogger like me who’s never posted a tuna-recipe before.
 Or, maybe you’ve posted recipes of tuna because it’s a popular ingredient, maybe you know about the issue of overfishing and maybe you choose not to mention it, either because it’s off-putting or that you’re scared it will give your readers an incentive not to share it, and maybe, that will hurt your traffic and followers, or maybe, you just don’t give a shit.
 We’ve all been there.
 We all still do it.